Gangsta (Free Nationals, ASAP Rocky and Anderson .Paak song)

-"Gangsta" is a song by American R&B band Free Nationals, American rapper ASAP Rocky and American singer Anderson .Paak.
+"Gangsta" is a song by American R&B band Free Nationals and American rappers ASAP Rocky and Anderson .Paak.
 It was released on February 23, 2024, with an accompanying music video.

 Composition

 "Gangsta" is a retro-soul song combining elements of funk and jazz, and has been described as "free-flowing".
 The production contains "psychedelic strings, pocket drumming, movie samples, and record scratches".
 The song opens with the chorus, sung by Anderson .Paak, followed by a verse from ASAP Rocky, who reflects on how his father taught him his "gangster" ways and boasts the extravagant aspects of his lifestyle, including women.

 Critical reception

 Tallie Spencer of HotNewHipHop called the song a "testament to the creative synergy that occurs when like-minded artists come together to push the boundaries of musical expression" and "standout track, solidifying its place as a must-listen in the evolving landscape of contemporary music."
 Aaron Williams of Uproxx commented the song "amalgamates the signature components of each act, and results in untouchable musical chemistry."
 In addition, he described the production as "brilliant", that ASAP Rocky "taps into a sense of bravado", and Anderson .Paak's "soulful" performance as "somehow making the life of a gangster sound smooth and sweet."